Skip to content

 Archive include parameters

-• depth: Maximum recursion depth (integer or "infinite")
+• depth: Maximum recursion depth (non-negative integer or "infinite").

 Override configuration